Navigating Your Child’s Academic Success

 Most parents of grade school students, regardless of income, education level, or ethnicity, believe that their children are on track academically.
 Most parents also believe that attending college is essential to their children’s success.
-But according to a new report, Parents 2016: Hearts and Minds of Public School Parents in an Uncertain World, there is a surprisingly wide gap between parents’ perceptions of how well their children are doing in school, and how well their children are actually doing, based on national testing standards.
+But according to a new report, Parents 2016: Hearts and Minds of Parents in an Uncertain World, there is a surprisingly wide gap between parents’ perceptions of how well their children are doing in school, and how well their children are actually doing, based on national testing standards.
 “Understanding the nature of this divide will help educators engage parents, and make a real difference,” says LaVerne Srinivasan, vice president of Carnegie Corporation of New York’s National Program.

 Vol. 8, No. 1 of

 The report, commissioned by Learning Heroes, an education nonprofit, will begin to bridge the gap and advance tools that support parents’ concerns and priorities.
 Bibb Hubbard, the organization’s founder and CEO, introduced the study to a gathering of education experts at Carnegie Corporation in April.
 Hart Research conducted the survey in collaboration with Univision, and in partnership with the National PTA, National Urban League, National Council of La Raza, and the United Negro College Fund, with support from Carnegie Corporation.